Antonia Niedermaier: Cycling career

+Early career

 Niedermaier started competing for the junior squad of local team Mangertseder Bayern.
 She won the 2021 German U-19 Road Championships time trial event, and came third in the road race.
 She also finished third at the World U-23 Road Championships, and second at the European U-23 Road Championships.

 In 2022, Niedermaier started competing for Canyon-SRAM Generation.
 Niedermaier missed the first half of the 2022 season to focus on her studying.
 In 2022, she won two stages and the general classification at the Tour Cycliste Féminin International de l'Ardèche.
 She took the leader's jersey at the Tour de l'Ardèche after winning from a 83 km solo breakaway ride.
 That year, she also won the Classica de l'Arros and finished third at the German U-23 Road Championships.